 Consideration should also be given to training (including refresher training) for staff, and records to evidence this training.
 In addition there should be means of recording challenges and/or refusals relating to potential sales of alcohol to underage persons.

 Where there are off-licence sales, the Licensing Authority would expect the operating schedule to demonstrate how the licensee will discourage the sale of alcohol to customers on behalf of children in the vicinity (‘proxy sales’).
-For example, if the licensee has any suspicions of this activity to ask the customer if they have been approached by children to purchase alcohol and if necessary contact the Police.
+For example, if the licensee has any suspicions of this activity they should ask the customer if they have been approached by children to purchase alcohol, refused to sell that alcohol if they are uncertain as to the honesty of the customers answer and if necessary contact the Police.

+8.8 licensees must maintain a log of suspected proxy sales.
+This log must be in a format which allows entries to be made easily and not amended or tampered with after the event.
+It must be kept securely and available to the officers of licensing authority and police constables on request at all times the premises are open for the sale of alcohol.

-Applicants from retail outlets which use self-scanning devices or which offer delivery of alcohol will be expected to demonstrate how they are going to prevent the purchase or delivery of alcohol by persons under the age of 18.
+8.9 Applicants from retail outlets which use self-scanning devices will be expected to demonstrate how they are going to prevent the purchase of alcohol by persons under the age of 18.
+Where retail outlets offer delivery of alcohol, applicants will be expected to demonstrate how they are going to prevent the delivery of alcohol to persons under the age of 18.

-The Licensing Authority will also expect applicants to set out in their operating schedule the measures that they will take to ensure that alcohol is not sold by persons under 18 unless specifically approved by a responsible person, or they are working as a waiter/waitress in a specially designated part of the premises and alcohol is sold only with a table meal.
+The Licensing Authority will expect applicants to set out in their operating schedule the measures that they will take to ensure that alcohol is not sold by persons under 18 unless specifically approved by a responsible person, unless they are working as a waiter/waitress in a specially designated part of the premises and alcohol is sold only with a table meal, in which case similar measures will need to be demonstrated to ensure that specified alcohol (beer cider and wine) is only made available to persons aged 16 or 17..

 Where appropriate, the Licensing Authority would expect applicants to demonstrate in their operating schedule that they will observe industry best practice guidance on the naming, packaging and promotion of alcoholic drinks to prevent children from being enticed into purchasing these products.